convox/docs/docs/networking/load-balancing.md

 ## High Level Overview

-When creating a Rack in your cloud infrastructure, Convox will automatically create a Load Balancer to route traffic to the apps that you will deploy there.
+When creating a Rack in your cloud infrastructure, Convox will automatically create a Load Balancer to route traffic to the Apps that you will deploy there.
 In AWS, an ALB will be created for this purpose, along with a separate ALB dedicated to handling traffic to the Rack API.

-If you have any [internal services](/networking/internal-services) running - and have enabled it - an extra Load Balancer will be created exclusively for the internal traffic.
+If you have any [internal Services](/networking/internal-services) running - and have enabled it - an extra Load Balancer will be created exclusively for the internal traffic.

-When you first deploy your app, Convox will use your configuration provided in the `convox.yml` to set up the Load Balancer rules to route traffic to your app, based on the originating domain.
+When you first deploy your App, Convox will use your configuration provided in the `convox.yml` to set up the Load Balancer rules to route traffic to your App, based on the originating domain.

-The Load Balancer will also check the health of your services, based on the [health check](/application/health-checks) information you provide.
+The Load Balancer will also check the health of your Services, based on the [health check](/application/health-checks) information you provide.

 ### Traffic Balancing and Scaling

-The Load Balancer will distribute incoming requests amongst the currently healthy instances of your service evenly.
-If you have [automatic scaling rules](/scaling/scaling#service-autoscaling) configured for your app, then as the load grows on your backend instances, and scaling thresholds are reached, then new instances will be automatically spun up and, once healthy, brought into the pool of available instances for the Load Balancer to direct traffic to.
+The Load Balancer will distribute incoming requests amongst the currently healthy instances of your Service evenly.
+If you have [automatic scaling rules](/scaling/scaling#service-autoscaling) configured for your App, then as the load grows on your backend instances, and scaling thresholds are reached, then new instances will be automatically spun up and, once healthy, brought into the pool of available instances for the Load Balancer to direct traffic to.
 During times when load decreases, then unnecessary instances will be spun down and traffic redirected as appropriate.

 ### Sticky Sessions

 If your client supports sticky sessions and wishes to utilise it, sticky sessions are enabled by default.
-The ALB will generate an `AWSALB` named cookie that is returned with the first response from a backend app to the client.
+The ALB will generate an `AWSALB` named cookie that is returned with the first response from a backend App to the client.
 If that cookie is passed back by the client on subsequent requests, the ALB will attempt to route the request to the same backend instance.
 If it unable to, then the ALB will attempt to route the request to another available backend instance.
 If you wish to disable sticky sessions, you can do so within your [`convox.yml`](/application/services#sticky).

 ### Rolling Deployments